MistakesWereMaed/DatabaseSystemsProject/README.md

 ## Overview

 This project aims to develop a MySQL database system for managing trouble ticketing information of a company that dispatches technicians to resolve customer-reported problems.
 The database will help dispatchers and technicians properly identify problems and efficiently allocate resources to resolve them.
-The project is proposed by Thomas Burns, Isaac Garza, Julian Legere, and Benjamin Samuel.
+The project was created using MySQL Workbench.

 ## Project Proposal